TheNetworkGuy/netbox-zabbix-sync/tests/functional/README.md

 `seed_netbox.py` creates the shared objects: the `zabbix_hostid` and `zabbix_template` custom fields, plus the site, manufacturer, device type and role that the default `hostgroup_format` of `site/manufacturer/role` requires.
+The site also carries latitude/longitude, which `extended_site_properties` is the only way to reach.
 Per-test devices come from the `device_factory` fixture.

 The seeded template is `Linux by SNMP`, and that pairing is deliberate: a device with no `zabbix` config context gets an **SNMP** interface (`host.py:496` calls